memiiso/opendbt/docs/EXAMPLES.md

-# Example Use Cases
+# Examples

-## Use customised adapter, provide jinja with further python methods
+## Using dbt with User-Defined Adapters and Jinja Methods

-When you want to add more methods to existing adapter and make these methods available to jinja. you can use `dbt_custom_adapter` variable and use your adapter class with dbt.
+To add custom methods to an existing adapter and expose them to Jinja templates, follow these steps:

-**Step-1:** Extend existing adapter, add new methods to it. https://github.com/memiiso/opendbt/blob/a5a7a598a3e4f04e184b38257578279473d78cfc/opendbt/examples.py#L10-L26
+**Step-1:** Extend the Adapter
+Create a new adapter class that inherits from the desired base adapter.
+Add the necessary methods to this class. https://github.com/memiiso/opendbt/blob/a5a7a598a3e4f04e184b38257578279473d78cfc/opendbt/examples.py#L10-L26

-**Step-2:** Edit `dbt_project.yml` file, set `dbt_custom_adapter` variable to the class name of your custom adapter.
+**Step-2:** In your `dbt_project.yml` file, set the `dbt_custom_adapter` variable to the fully qualified name of your custom adapter class.
+This will enable opendbt to recognize activate your adapter.
 ```yml
 vars:
   dbt_custom_adapter: opendbt.examples.DuckDBAdapterV2Custom
 ```

-**Step-3:** Run dbt, now dbt is loading and using the provided adapter class.
+**Step-3:** Execute dbt commands as usual. dbt will now load and utilize your custom adapter class, allowing you to access the newly defined methods within your Jinja macros.
 ```python
 from opendbt import OpenDbtProject